 The Vanguard Group, Inc., P.O.
 Box 2600, Valley Forge, PA 19482, which began operations in 1975, serves as advisor to the Fund through its Fixed Income Group.
-As of August 31, 2023, Vanguard served as advisor for approximately \$6.8 trillion in assets.
+As of August 31, 2024, Vanguard served as advisor for approximately \$8.3 trillion in assets.
 Vanguard provides investment advisory services to the Fund pursuant to the Funds' Service Agreement and subject to the supervision and oversight of the trustees and officers of the Fund.

-For the fiscal year ended August 31, 2023, the advisory expenses represented an effective annual rate of less than 0.01% of the Fund's average net assets.
+For the fiscal year ended August 31, 2024, the advisory expenses represented an effective annual rate of less than 0.01% of the Fund's average net assets.

-For a discussion of why the board of trustees approved the Fund's investment advisory arrangement, see the most recent annual to shareholders covering the fiscal year ended August 31.
+For a discussion of why the board of trustees approved the Fund's investment advisory arrangement, see the Financial Statements and Other Information covering the fiscal year ended August 31.